-I’ve written about how Hackathons are a key intrapreneurial activity and route to innovation which includes various approaches I’ve adopted.
+I’ve written in the past about how Hackathons are a key intrapreneurial activity and route to innovation which includes various approaches I’ve adopted.
 I’ve captured how I’ve used my adventures helping customers adopt some of those approaches to good effect and to disrupt their innovation efforts.

 Other than observing and practising with others, I’m a pretty keen participant.

-The first time I won was at Microsoft the first time I was there (I left for a short while before returning).
+The first time I won was at Microsoft when I was there initially (I left for a short while before returning).
 It wasn’t actually a win in a Hackathon but the Science Fair they often run alongside them.

 This was alongside the first global Hackathon run by Microsoft in 2014 which was the brainchild of Satya Nadella who had just become CEO.
 Take a look at the scale of them now in this great overview of the 2018 event in which I also won (more on that later): This is not your father’s Microsoft.